 While we have no history of warranty claims, have no warranty reserves and had no warranty expense for the years ended December 31, 2019, 2018 or 2017, we bear the risk of warranty claims on the products we supply.
 We may not be successful in claiming recovery under any warranty or indemnity provided to us by our suppliers or vendors in the event of a successful warranty claim against us by a customer or that any recovery from such vendor or supplier would be adequate.
-In addition, warranty claims brought by our customers related to thirdparty components may arise after our ability to bring corresponding warranty claims against such suppliers expires, which could result in costs to us.
+In addition, warranty claims brought by our customers related to third-party components may arise after our ability to bring corresponding warranty claims against such suppliers expires, which could result in costs to own patients at hospitals and other facilities that purchase from or through the POD, or otherwise generate revenue based directly or indirectly on product orders arranged for by physician-owners.